(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 - What are your most important saving goals today?

-- If in a relationship, do you have frequent and effective money conversations with your partner?
+- If in a relationship, do you have frequent and productive money conversations with your partner?
+Do you agree on your financial goals?

 - Are you pursuing financial independence?
 When do you hope to achieve it?